 There are a number of government websites that have useful information about economic recovery activity and how to access it.

-Business.govt.nz also provides information on COVID-19 support specific for NZ, and The Kiwi Business Boost helps with business information and support, including COVID-19 guidance, tailored to your business needs.
+- Business.govt.nz also provides information on COVID-19 support specific for NZ, and The Kiwi Business Boost helps with business information and support, including COVID-19 guidance, tailored to your business needs.

-ATEED’s Digital Assessment Tool will help you identify your website, marketing and people & digital needs, and understand the path to digital success.
+- ATEED’s Digital Assessment Tool will help you identify your website, marketing, people and digital needs, and understand the path to digital success.